Pocket Pet Care

 Services for nontraditional pets.

-Animal Hospital at the Crossing has the expertise to treat your bird, ferret, reptile, and small mammals, such as chinchillas, hedgehogs, guinea pigs, rats, mice, gerbils, and hamsters!
+Animal Hospital at the Crossing has the expertise to treat a variety of pocket pets, such as chinchillas, hedgehogs, guinea pigs, rats, mice, gerbils, and hamsters!
 Just like pet dogs and cats, your exotic pet needs ongoing veterinary care, balanced nutrition, human interaction, and appropriate management of his/her environment.
 Animal Hospital at the Crossing strives to meet the medical needs of all pets, and we offer veterinary care services for exotic pets including:

 - Annual wellness physical examinations